 - 31. Estimate the primary and direct benefits and any secondary or indirect benefits of the proposed rules.
-Please provide both quantitative and qualitative information, as well as your assumptions. - a) Establish consistent authorizations for individuals who obtain licenses to operate marihuana businesses across the adult-use and medical marihuana businesses.
-This is important in order to protect the integrity of the marihuana industry. - b) Establish parity between the adult-use and medical marihuana business, especially so that those holding equivalent licenses are able to operate in a compliant fashion.

-32. Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.
+Please provide both quantitative and qualitative information, as well as your assumptions. - a) Establish qualifications and restrictions for persons participating in or involved with operating marihuana businesses.
+This is important to protect the integrity of the marihuana industry. - b) Establish minimum levels of insurance that licenses must maintain.
+By carrying insurance, licensees are protected against the cost of compensation claims made by consumers arising due to defective marihuana products causing harm to consumers. - 32.
+Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.